lakshaydhiman1/ml_assignment_3/README.md

     Accuracies for L1 Norm [62.7438967789845, 62.7438967789845, 62.7438967789845, 54.322844147405554, 56.57105727281166, 44.624524273647076, 46.60354590179151, 53.39645409820849, 45.20003712986169, 62.7438967789845]
     ====================== Printing for L2 normalized ==========================
     Accuracies for L2 Norm [62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845]

+Ques 6.

+    I trained a neural network Model with 2 hiddden with 2,5 hidden nodes for boston price dataset the following is the result
+    Root Mean Square Error for a fold 5.967727763043771 Root Mean Square Error for a fold 5.569464056443299 Root Mean Square Error for a fold 6.178288112271409 Overall Mean square error for Network 5.9051599772528265